 - Full day camp for kids age 5–13

-- Register for a single week or multiple weeks
+- Register for one, two, or all three weeks

 - Members: $365.
 Non-Members: $415.

 *You must submit the Medical/Consent Form immediately after registering for a program.
 If you do not complete the Medical/Consent Form within five (5) business days of program registration your program will be canceled and refunded.
 Registration closes June 12, 2020.
 We cannot accept forms or registrations after June 12.